 Who can apply?

-- IFUW fellowships and grants are open to non-member PhD candidates only providing they pay an administration fee of CHF 50 for women in developing countries and CHF 100 for women in industrialised countries.
+- GWI fellowships and grants are open to non-member PhD candidates only providing they pay an administration fee of CHF 50 for women in developing countries and CHF 100 for women in industrialised countries.

 - Fellowships are offered for the second and subsequent years of a doctoral programme.
 Applicants are required to submit proof of completion of the first year of the programme by the time of the closing date for applications.